liyingli-math/liyingli-math.github.io/content/teaching/mat336-2024F/index.md

 ## HW {#hw}

 -   weekly; posted by Wednesday, due next Monday before class.
--   Discussion and collaboration are encouraged, but names of the collaborators should be given in the submitted work.
+-   We encourage discussion and collaboration, but students should mention the names of their collaborators in their submitted work.

 | Assignments        | Due date |
 |--------------------|----------|